-Eyes on Murakami is the webpage for the UK Arts and Humanities Research Council (AHRC) funded project Gendering Murakami Haruki: Characters, Transmedial Productions and Contemporary Japan.
+Eyes on Murakami is the webpage and event series for the UK Arts and Humanities Research Council (AHRC) funded project Gendering Murakami Haruki: Characters, Transmedial Productions and Contemporary Japan.
 Based at the School of Modern Languages, Newcastle University, the project runs from 1 February 2017 until 31 July 2018.

 Contemporary Japanese Culture and Murakami Haruki

 As one of the world’s few soft-power nations, Japan and its culture are part of global culture—products impact beyond the nation’s geographical boundaries and language.
 Through the consumption of cultural products, Japanese values and ideas are exported to a worldwide audience.
 Researching Japanese produced products is therefore a central task for international Japanese literary and cultural studies.
 In the contemporary digital age, this applies not only to the many popular Japanese-produced computer games and animation, but also to literature.
 This became clear in 2015 when Murakami Haruki was recognized as one of the world’s 100 most influential people by Time.